Ugrashravas/paniniprotocol/docs/index.md

 ## Unicity Distance Live Update

-Although we have deciphered the US constitution beyond unicity distance using the same formula Yajnadevam has used in his draft, we didn't expect him to simply concede; We anticipated he would start adjusting and negotiating the unicity distance upward.
+Although we had deciphered the US constitution beyond unicity distance using the same formula Yajnadevam has used in his draft, we didn't expect him to simply concede; We anticipated he would start adjusting and negotiating the unicity distance upward.
 In that spirit, we've visualized the history of UD values: earlier ones are shown in pink, while the most recent value provided by Yajnadevam appears in red. ~~For now, the red marker stands alone, but we're not betting it'll stay that way~~.

 As predicted, the red marker has moved **2** times as of date.
 The history of these changes is recorded [here](unicity-history.md).